onzfonz/comp227/src/content/4/en/part4d.md

 app.use('/api/login', loginRouter)
 ```

-Let's try logging in using the Webstorm REST-client:
+Let's try logging in using the WebStorm REST-client:

 ![WebStorm rest post with username/password](../../images/4/17e.png)